oryband/oryband.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Backend engineer and hands-on Tech Lead, specializing in data-intensive processing, distributed systems, and cloud infrastructure.
+I'm a Backend engineer and hands-on Lead, specializing in data-intensive processing, distributed systems, and cloud infrastructure.

 I love designing and implementing intricate systems, and take to heart deploying and maintaining them once they reach production.